HRbinbin/SquirlSim/README.md

 # Squirrels disease simulation

 This is a simulation of British red squirrels infecting parapoxvirus.

+The infrastructure is **Master actor + Controller actor + N land actors + N squirrel actors**

 ## Environment setup